 Overweight, obesity and fertility

-According to the World Health Organization (WHO), obesity has tripled since 1975 to 1.9 billion adults, about 13% of the world's population.
-In addition, the World Obesity Federation predicts that – by 2035 – half of the global population will be obese.
+According to the World Health Organization (WHO), obesity has tripled since 1975, affecting 1.9 billion adults, about 13% of the world's population.
+In addition, the World Obesity Federation predicts that - by 2035 - half of the global population will be obese.
 Lifestyles and eating habits are determining factors for the development of overweight and obesity, and these, in turn, negatively affect fertility.
 Problems related to body weight, in fact, have significant impacts not only on conception but also on the course of pregnancy and on the long-term health of mother and child.

-Read more
+read more

 -